dwarf78/.dotfiles/README.md

 # My dotfiles
-This directory containsthe dotfiles for my Arch based system
+This directory contains the dotfiles for my Arch-based system

 ## Requirements